 As new initiatives are progressively integrated into the agency's election delivery programs, Elections Canada begins assembling the resources (people, supplies, equipment and information) required to prepare for and deliver a general election.
 This "ramp-up" process is referred to as election readiness.
-In March 2019, Elections Canada will put itself and its field staff in a state of election readiness leading up to the 43rd general election.
 Election readiness involves such things as:

-- Conducting preparatory field work, including validating the new electoral maps (polling divisions), selecting over 17,000 polling places and ensuring that the places meet accessibility standards.
+- conducting preparatory field work, including validating the new electoral maps (polling divisions), selecting polling stations and ensuring that the stations meet accessibility standards, and

-Elections Canada prepares and delivers a suite of services to electors and candidates from some 17,000 polling places across Canada during general elections.
-It also uses a network of 500 local offices (including satellite offices in large, sparsely populated districts), which operate during the writ period and on election day.
+During a general election, Elections Canada prepares and delivers a suite of services to electors and candidates for up to 18,000 polling stations across Canada.
+It also relies on a network of about 500 local offices (including satellite offices in large, sparsely populated districts) that operate during the election period.

 Voter registration services

 Since 1997, Elections Canada has maintained the National Register of Electors.
 This is a digital directory containing the name, address, gender and birthdate of Canadians who are eligible to vote; it is updated periodically through information-sharing agreements with various federal and provincial agencies and departments.
 The Register is used to create the preliminary lists of electors when an election writ is issued.
-Electors whose names are on the preliminary list of electors at their current address receive the voter information card (VIC), giving them the address of their polling station.
+Electors whose names are on the preliminary list of electors receive a voter information card (VIC), giving them the address of their polling station.

-Otherwise, when an election is called, electors have about four weeks to register or update their registration.
+When an election is called, electors have several options for registering or updating their registration.
 Returning officers also update the lists of electors for their electoral district during the revision period.
 Targeted revision is conducted in specific areas, including high-mobility areas, new developments, areas with low demographic coverage, shelters and long-term care facilities.
-Introduced in April 2012 and updated in time for the 2015 general election, the agency's Online Voter Registration Service allows electors to check if they are registered, update existing registration information, or register for the first time with the use of their driver's licence number.
-Otherwise, they can register on election day at their polling station.
+The agency's Online Voter Registration Service allows electors to check if they are registered, update existing address information or register for the first time using their driver's licence number.
+Or, they can register at any returning office or at their polling station.

 When designing services for electors, Elections Canada must account for the social, demographic and geographic diversity that returning officers face, and it must adapt its service delivery without compromising its compliance with the CEA.